jspmccain/R_to_Py_Dictionary/README.md

 The "dictionary" in this case is just two columns, the first is the name of the intended R function/object.
 The second column is an entry that describes an analogous procedure or function in Python.

 The quality of this is tied with the quality of the "dictionary" you use.
 The one I have uploaded here is just a personal entry, obviously I'm still learning Python!

+This is probably better as a shiny app or something, but that's for future me to think about.